Satya1296/E-Commerce/README.md

 Technologies Used

 Frontend

-React.js, HTML, CSS, JavaScript are used to build an interactive and responsive user interface.
+React.js, HTML, CSS, and JavaScript are used to build an interactive and responsive user interface.

 Backend

 Node.js and Express.js are used to handle server-side logic and API requests.

 Database

 MongoDB is used to store user data, product details, and order information.

 Authentication and Security